digitalrebar/doc/arch/services/consul.rst

 ------

 The consul container runs a recent version of consul without the UI.
 It acts as the primary Key/Value store for the system.
-All other services register their presence and, in most cases, additional key/values that allow access, port information, or public identity information.
+All other services register their presence and, in most cases, additional key/values that allow access, port information, or public identity information with the consul.

 This container runs as a host container on the Admin node.